Medical assistants are an important part of any hospital or medical facility. They provide clinical and administrative support for physicians.

 Starting a career as a medical assistant

-If you’re ready to begin your career as a medical assistant, the Admissions team at MTI College in Sacramento can help you begin the process.
+If you’re ready to begin your career as a medical assistant, the Admissions team at Campus in Sacramento can help you begin the process.
 For more information, to find out when next classes open, or apply for our medical assistant program, contact us today.